jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties.
 And holding a two-way radio so you can tell the rescuers where you are.

-But, the eight different bosses of the Industrial Age will never use Internet Age technology to empower you with a "two-way radio".
+But, the eight different bosses of the Industrial Age will never empower you with a Internet Age "two-way radio".
 Blockbuster didn't want internet streaming.
 Newspapers didn't adopt online classifieds.
 Universities didn't institute web-based education.

 Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.

 This is why regular people have super-advanced apps like Skype, Instagram, and Google Maps in our private lives.
-But, we're rushing to figure out how to educate our kids online, checking mailboxes for insurance checks, and wondering how we'll earn a living.
-All while a killer disease searches the globe for human hosts.
+But, we're rushing to figure out how to educate our kids online, checking mailboxes for insurance checks, and wondering how we'll earn a living while a killer disease searches the globe for human hosts.

 Being so powerless is needless bullshit, to say the least.